Equivariant Hodge theory and noncommutative geometry

 \addtocontents{toc}{ }

 If $X$ is a smooth projective variety over $\bC$, then the cohomology groups $H^n(X;\bC)$ can be equipped with a pure Hodge structure of weight $n$.
 The theory of Hodge structures then allows one to ``linearize" many important problems in algebraic geometry.
-Our goal is to develop such a linearization for the equivariant algebraic geometry of a quasi-projective variety $X$ along with the action of a compact Lie group, $M$.
+Our goal is to develop such a linearization for the equivariant algebraic geometry of a locally closed algebraic submanifold $X \subset \bP^n$ which is equivariant with respect to an action of a compact Lie group, $M$.
 Note that the complexification $G$ of $M$, a reductive algebraic group, acts on $X$ as well, and it is natural to ask for a Hodge theory associated intrinsically to the algebraic stack $\X:= X/G$.

 One such linearization follows from the results of \cite{deligne1974theorie}, which establishes a canonical mixed Hodge structure on the cohomology of any smooth simplicial scheme and in particular on the equivariant cohomology, $H_G^\ast(X)$, which is the cohomology of the simplicial nerve of the action groupoid of $G$ on $X$.
 Building on these ideas, one can even associate a motive to the stack $X/G$ as a colimit of motives of schemes as in \cite{morel1999A1homotopy}*{Section 4.2}.